Open-World Skill Discovery from Unsegmented Demonstrations: Method

-\paragraph{Policies for Atomic Skills} We employ both language-conditioned and video-conditioned policies to learn atomic skills from the segmented demonstration videos as shown in Stage III.
+\paragraph{Policies for Atomic Skills} We employ both video-conditioned and language-conditioned policies to learn atomic skills from the segmented demonstration videos, as shown in Stage III.
 The video-conditioned policy is built upon GROOT~\citep{groot1}, which utilizes self-supervised learning to model instructions and behaviors.
 In the original GROOT, a fixed-length sequence of 128 frames serves as the instruction, which is encoded into a goal embedding using a conditioned variational autoencoder (C-VAE)~\citep{vae,cvae}.
 The decoder then predicts actions based on the instruction and environmental observations in an auto-regressive manner.
 The language-conditioned policy is derived from STEVE-1~\citep{steve1}, an instruction-tuned VPT model capable of following open-ended texts or 16-frame visual instructions.
 This model is trained by first adapting the pretrained VPT model to follow commands in MineCLIP's~\citep{minedojo} latent space, and then training a C-VAE model to predict latent codes from the text.

 The original GROOT and STEVE-1 policies divide the training trajectories into segments of 128 frames and uniformly sample between 15 and 200 frames, respectively.
 We re-train these models using our SBD method on the segmented trajectories and compare the results to the original models to demonstrate the effectiveness of our approach.
 We retain the minimum and maximum length settings.
 The algorithm for pruning the length of each trajectory is detailed in \ref{app: prune}.
 Most of the original hyperparameter settings are retained as specified in the original papers.
 A complete list of modified hyperparameters is provided in \cref{app: hyper}.